memuGie/DjangoApp/README.md

 # DjangoApp

+0. Would be best if you went through all the below points after installing the newest Pycharm IDE version

 ====== CONFIGURE PYTHON AND DJANGO ======
 1. Install python3 interpreter or set the virtualenv python interpreter to inherit from python 3
   + File/Settings/Project:ToDOApp/ProjectInterpreter// GearWheel Icon -> Create VirtualEnv